 The FCA is a global pioneer in developing initiatives to support firms using innovative technologies.

 FCA Regulatory Sandbox

 The FCA has offered a regulatory sandbox since 2016 to allow firms to test innovative products in a controlled environment whilst ensuring there are appropriate consumer protection safeguards in place.
-There have been six cohorts so far.

 FCA Digital Sandbox Pilot